 Our Treatment Approach

-When you aren’t physically well, there’s a reason for it.
-Poor health will only contribute to the cyclic manner that addictions operate within.
-Substance abuse is less likely to occur in a healthy individual.
-Likewise, those abusing such substances are more likely to suffer from poor health as an effect of their behaviors.
-According to a review published by Carl Sandburg College, the health risks involved in substance abuse include but are not limited to:
+Poor health is both a contributing factor and a result of addiction.
+Substance abuse is less likely to occur in a healthy individual, and those abusing substances are more likely to suffer from poor health because of their behaviors.
+According to the National Institute on Alcohol Abuse and Alcoholism, the some of the health risks involved in substance abuse include:

-A 2014 study published by the Journal of the American Medical Association produced impressive results with those who engaged in the practicing of mindfulness and relapse prevention techniques during substance abuse treatment having a significantly lower risk of relapse than those who did not practice either.
-In addition, determined at a six-month follow-up point, those in the practicing group who did relapse did so for far fewer days than their counterparts who did not.4
+A 2014 study published by the Journal of the American Medical Association produced impressive results with those who engaged in the practicing of mindfulness and relapse prevention techniques during substance abuse treatment.
+Those who practiced mindfulness had a significantly lower risk of relapse than those who did not.
+In addition, at a six-month follow-up point, those in the practicing group who did relapse did so for far fewer days than their counterparts who did not.4

 Applying mindfulness to your life changes the way you see the world.
 It lifts depression and negativity from your daily life and replaces it with appreciation and a sense of fulfillment.

 At Black Bear Lodge, there’s no shortage of empathy and hope.
-You won’t find judgment here; we’re too busy helping you pave the path to a new healthy life in recovery.
-Whether you’re looking to get help for yourself or a loved one, the care and compassion you’ll discover at our gorgeous mountain lodge are unmatched.
-We take great caution in determining your needs so we can pair you up with the best possible specialist to guide you through the treatment options for your specific needs.
-Please call today to find out just how we can help you on your road to recovery.
+Whether you’re looking for help for yourself or a loved one, the care and compassion you’ll discover at our gorgeous mountain lodge are unmatched.
+We carefully determine your needs and pair you with the best possible specialist to guide you through the treatment options available.
+Call now to learn more about how we can help.